 Inductive Bible study is a proven way to trace the meaning of the Bible.
-“Inductive” means observing, and deducing from the observations what the issue is.
-This way of reading the Bible starts from the text, asks questions about the text, observes the Bible text and thus tries to understand the statement in context.
+“Inductive” means that one observes and deduces from the observations which concern is depicted in the text.
+This way of reading the Bible starts from the text, asks questions about the text, observes the biblical text and thus tries to understand the message in context.

 Inductive Bible study strengthens the confidence that really everyone can read the Bible for himself with profit.
 In the Proverbs of Solomon, he describes the experience: